 Some states also define some dental assisting functions as “expanded functions” and require successful completion of the state administered RDA examination.
 The Dental Assistant program offered by Ross College and Ross Medical Education Center does not currently address those expanded functions; therefore graduates are not eligible to take the state administered RDA examination to become Registered Dental Assistants.

 The Practical Nursing Diploma Program complies with the Ohio Board of Nursing guidelines as set forth in the Ohio Administrative Code, Chapter 4723-5.
 The program at the North Canton location has Full Approval with the Ohio Board of Nursing.

 The Associate of Applied Science Nursing Program complies with the Ohio Board of Nursing guidelines as set forth in the Ohio Administrative Code, Chapter 4723-5.
 The program at the North Canton location has Full Approval with the Ohio Board of Nursing.

 The Associate of Applied Science in Veterinary Technology Program at Ross College – Ross College North Canton location is accredited by the American Veterinary Medical Association (AVMA) through the Committee on Veterinary Technician Education and Activities (CVTEA).

-The Associate in Applied Science in Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The Associate in Applied Science in Occupational Therapy Assistant Program at Ross College Hopkinsville and Ross College Quad Cities is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

-Ross Medical Education Centers ‐ Canton, Erlanger, Huntsville, New Baltimore, Portage and Madison Heights are NAVTA approved.
+Ross Medical Education Centers ‐ Canton, Erlanger, Huntsville, New Baltimore, Kalamazoo and Madison Heights are NAVTA approved.